szymon33/dhtmlxgantt/README.md

 in your `config/initializers/assets.rb` file.

-## Task examples
+## Demo

 There are some task examples in `db/seeds.rb` file.
 So, you might begin with run `rake db:setup`

-and your chart should look like this
+and your demo chart should look like this

 ![Screentshot](https://raw.github.com/szymon33/dhtmlxgantt/master/screenshot1.png)